LiDAR-BEVMTN: Real-Time LiDAR Bird's-Eye View Multi-Task Perception Network for Autonomous Driving: Introduction

-This work presents a multi-task CNN for real-world use cases and deployment scenarios.
+Having discussed key challenges to MTL, this work presents a multi-task Convolutional Neural Network (CNN) for real-world use cases and deployment scenarios.
 Concretely, we design a CNN that performs object detection, semantic segmentation, and motion segmentation with LiDAR point clouds.
-The fundamental motivation behind a multi-task network is to reduce the memory and computation requirements while executing several parallel tasks on resource-constrained embedded computers, and we demonstrate this with our experiments with embedded automotive hardware platforms.
+The idea behind this choice of tasks is elaborated below.